 2 – Moderately low (may clog pores for some but be fine for most)

-3 – Moderate risk of clogging pores (most depended on the skin type)
+3 – Moderate risk of clogging pores (depending on the skin type)

-4 – Fairly high risk of clogging pores (fine for some, but clogging the pores for most people)
+4 – Fairly high risk of clogging pores (fine for some, but clogging for most people)

 5 – High risk of clogging pores